treyhunner/treyhunner.github.com/source/_posts/2018-12-10-why-you-should-be-using-pathlib.markdown

 And a bunch of other stuff that isn't related to the filesystems at all: `fork`, `getenv`, `putenv`, `environ`, `getlogin`, and `system`.
 Plus dozens of things I didn't mention in this paragraph.

-Python's `os` module does a little bit of everything; it's sort of a junk drawer for system-related stuff.
+**Python's `os` module does a little bit of everything; it's sort of a junk drawer for system-related stuff**.
-There's a lot of lovely stuff in the `os` module, but it can be hard to find what you're looking for sometimes.
-So if you're looking for path-related or filesystem-related things in the `os` module, you'll need to do a bit of digging.
+There's a lot of lovely stuff in the `os` module, but it can be hard to find what you're looking for sometimes: if you're looking for path-related or filesystem-related things in the `os` module, you'll need to do a bit of digging.

 The `pathlib` module replaces many of these filesystem-related `os` utilities with methods on the `Path` object.